unahouExosite/docs/udp/README.md

 Port: 18494
 ```

 Data being sent from the client device is sent over a UDP socket.
-An Exosite client identification key <CIK> and one or more alias (resource) names <alias>es & <value>s are included as the body of the UDP packet.
+An Exosite client identification key `<CIK>` and one or more alias (resource) names `<alias>`es & `<value>`s are included as the body of the UDP packet.

-Multiple client resource values can be written in the body of a single UDP packet, each client resource is listed by its resource alias name, ‘=’, and it’s value.
-For example "1=453" or "temp=74.3".
-To separate each resource the ‘&’ symbol is used.
+Multiple client resource values can be written in the body of a single UDP packet, each client resource is listed by its resource alias name, `=`, and its value.
+For example `1=453` or `temp=74.3`.
+To separate each resource the `&` symbol is used.
+Multiple writes are written to the same timestamp.

 Content format: